makrai/notes/naseem2204-benchmark-mental-pretrained.md

     disease and symptom terms for other reasons
   * PHM (Karisani and Agichtein, 2018), HMC2019 (Biddle+ 2020) and
     RHMD 5 health mention-related datasets
-4. Vaccine sentiment: Vaccines are a critical component of public health.
-On
+4. Vaccine sentiment: Vaccines are a critical component of public health
-  * vaccine hesitancy and refusal can result in clusters of low vaccination coverage, diminishing the effectiveness of vaccination programs
+  * vaccine hesitancy and refusal can result in clusters of low vacc coverage, diminishing the effectiveness of vaccination programs
   * VS1 (Dunn+ 2020) and VS2 (Müller and Salathé, 2019) vaccine-related Twitter
 5. COVID related: Due to the ongoing pandemic, there is a higher need for tools
-  * identify COVID-19-related misinformation and sentiment on social media Misinformation can have a negative impact on public opinion and endanger
+  * identify COVID-19-related misinformation and sentiment on social media
+  * Misinformation can have a negative impact on public opinion
   * COVID Lies (Hossain+ 2020), Covid category (Müller+ 2020), and COVIDSenti (Naseem+ 2021d) 6 datasets to test our model
-6. Depression: User-generated text on social media has been actively explored for its feasibility in the early identification of depression.
-We used
+6. Depression: User-generated text on social media has been actively explored for its feasibility in the early identification of depression
   * eRisk T3 (Losada and Crestani, 2016), eRisk T1 (Losada and Crestani, 2016),
     Depression_Reddit_1 (Naseem+ 2022a) 7 , Depression_Reddit_2 (Pirina and
     Çöltekin, 2018), Depression_Twitter_1 8 , and Depression_Twitter_2 9